 The Travis Central Appraisal District grants homestead exemptions and assigns you the Owner ID and PIN you will need to apply on your Notice of Appraised Value.
-It is FREE to apply for the General Homestead Exemption online.
+It is FREE to apply for property tax exemptions.

 - Visit the Travis Central Appraisal District website to complete the application online

 The homestead tax ceiling is a limit on the amount of school taxes you pay.
 When you qualify for an Over 65 or Disabled Person homestead exemption, the school taxes on your house will not increase.
 The ceiling freezes your school taxes at the amount you pay in the year that you qualify for the exemption.